Are you interested in learning more about your home water use?

 - pliers and channellock pliers

 The tool kit is a joint project by the City’s Water Conservation Program and Public Library.
-Tool kits are available to check out at the library or from the Utilities & Transportation Bob Bennett Building (3400 Sunrise Rd) during normal business hours.
+Tool kits are available to check out at the library’s adult services desk (3rd floor) or from the Utilities & Transportation Bob Bennett Building (3400 Sunrise Rd) during normal business hours.